na-na-hi/renget/archive/memory-guide.md

 > Summary: Set in the near future, **junior high school teacher-turned-astronaut Ryland Grace** emerges from a coma with amnesia.

-Furthermore, we can improve the direction of the story by adding a *dramatic/story* question,
+Furthermore, we can improve the direction of the story by adding a *Dramatic/Story* Question,
 such as:

 > Summary: Set in the near future, junior high school teacher-turned-astronaut Ryland Grace emerges from a coma with amnesia... **_Can_ he solve the mystery of what happened to him and why he's been brought aboard the International Space Station?**